 Best piece of advice: The best piece of advice that I have ever received is… a difficult question to answer.
-I am surrounded by great minds who generously provide me with advice on a continual basis.
-Additionally, I have learned many things from the great authors of the past.
-I suppose I would have to say that some of the best advice that I have received is the following: do to others as you would have them do to you.
-I find that this ethos perfectly encapsulates the virtues of love, humility and forgiveness.
-It is profound beyond imagining yet simply stated.
+I'm surrounded by great minds who generously provide me with advice on a continual basis.
+I suppose I would have to say that some of the best advice that I've received is the following: do to others as you would have them do to you.
+I find that this perfectly encapsulates the virtues of love, humility and forgiveness.
+It is incredibly profound and yet simple to understand.

 Favourite pizza topping: I should mentioned at this point that my mother’s roots are found in Italy within the region of Calabria.
 Pizza toppings is a VERY serious deal to me.
 My favourite pizza is a Margherita and my favourite topping is mushrooms.